MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

 3. Copy the ENTIRE content of the file at `src/lib/database_schema.ts`.
 4. Paste it into the editor and click **"RUN"**.

-This script will automatically enable the `http` extension required for the database to send notifications.
+This script will automatically enable the `http` extension required for certain health checks.

 ---